Impress with this delicious soup perfect for anytime of the year. It's very simple to make, has wonderful depth of flavour and complexity.

 A few pinches of Aleppo chilli flakes

-Prepare your vegetables – chop the celeriac first – put it into a large bowl and shake over approx. 2 tbsp of table salt and mix well so all the cubes are covered.
+Prepare the vegetables – chop the celeriac first – put it into a large bowl and shake over approx. 2 tbsp of table salt and mix well so all the cubes are covered.
 What this does is break the cell walls of the celeriac down – drawing water out so they soften and will thus be able to be cooked in the same pot as the other vegetables.

 Fry the vegetables until they all start softening, stirring regularly to ensuring nothing burns.
-Take your celeriac and tip the excess water drawn out by the salt away.
+Take the celeriac and tip the excess water drawn out by the salt away.
 Add the celeriac, parsley, bay leaf and a few whole peppercorns to the pot.
 Keep stirring well to ensure that heat is circulated around.

 After a few minutes of cooking add the chicken stock.
 Turn the heat up so the liquid reaches a boil, then reduce heat to medium and let it bubble away for 5-10 minutes (until the celeriac has completely softened).
 Season with a few pinches of salt.
 Taste the liquid – if you feel it needs a lift add another few tsp of salt – this addition of salt is critical as it helps bring out the full flavours of the vegetables and the stock.
 Remove the bay leaf if possible but don’t stress about finding it.